TomPoulton/elden-ring-damage-calculator/README.md

 All data and calculations are from the spreadsheet by u/TarnishedSpreadsheet [here's the reddit post with all the updates and spinoff projects](https://www.reddit.com/r/Eldenring/comments/tbco46/elden_ring_weapon_calculator/)

+## Development

+I'm clearly not a frontend developer, my JS and UX foo is weak.
+Suggestions / improvements / PRs welcome!

 ## ToDo
 - Calculate sorcery scaling for staffs etc (possibly a separate table & filter?)
 - Show weapon scaling with attributes